DontBaguMe/IoGR/README.md

 - **OHKO (One Hit Knockout):** You start the game with 1 HP and will never gain an HP upgrade, so each hit kills you automatically.
 - **Red Jewel Madness:** You start the game with 40 HP (max) and lose 1 HP for every Red Jewel you turn into the Jeweler.
 If you reach 0 total HP, you will be caught in an infinite death loop.
 Note: Gaining an HP upgrade when you're at or near 40 HP may result in lost upgrades, as any HP value above 40 is ignored.
 - **Early Firebird:** In this mode, you gain access to the Firebird attack when 1) you rescure Kara, 2) you equip the Crystal Ring, and 3) you're in Shadow's form.
+- **Fluteless:** Will doesn't have a flute, so he cannot block projectiles or deal damage with normal attacks.
+You're guaranteed to receive Psycho Dash in your first accessible Dark Space so you have a means to damage enemies.
 - **Zelda 3 Mode:** Choosing this variant makes some significant alterations to the game, inspired by the combat system of <i>The Legend of Zelda: A Link to the Past (ALTTP)</i>.
 Below are the changes made in this mode.
 (Where appropriate, values given by level are provided in the format Beginner/Intermediate/Advanced/Expert.)
   - You begin the game with 6 HP instead of 8 (to mirror Link's starting health).
   - 12 Red Jewels have been removed from the game and replaced with 4 HP upgrades and 8 HP Pieces.
 HP upgrades add +2 HP (+1 in Expert), and HP Pieces add +1 HP (+0.5 in Advanced and Expert).